 Meanwhile, Kate Mann recommends Compeed Blister Plasters to alleviate any ski boot soreness (then again, maybe it’s time you took a long, hard look at your ski boot liners?).

-Oh yeah, and don’t forget your wallet including passport, credit, debit and EHIC cards, plus some proof of a quality ski insurance policy – thanks to you, Paul Braiden!
+Oh yeah, and don’t forget your wallet including passport, credit, debit and EHIC cards (while it is available), plus some proof of a quality ski insurance policy – thanks to you, Paul Braiden!

 With any luck, that covers everything you should you pack for a ski holiday, plus some handy pro tips too.
 Getting it right will make all the difference to your skiing comfort.